KMMBridge - XCFramework publishing for Kotlin Multiplatform

 file from git, and the Kotlin XCFramework from the cloud host

 Publishing for CocoaPods is possible with KMMBridge as well.
 The binary XCFramework is published in the same way.
 In fact, if you publish both SPM and CocoaPods, they’ll both use the same published binary.
-CocoaPods needs to publish it’s package metadata, a “podspec” file, to a separate repo whose only purpose is to host podspec files.
+CocoaPods needs to publish its package metadata, a “podspec” file, to a separate repo whose only purpose is to host podspec files.

 KMMBridge Setup Overview